SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Related Work

 \section{Related Work}

-Automated REST API testing techniques are categorized into black-box and white-box approaches~\cite{martin2021:blackandwhite, nidhra2012black:blackandwhite}; former relies on API specs and the latter on source code inspection and runtime monitoring.

 2pt \textit{Black-box API testing.} Early black-box techniques use fuzzing and model-based strategies to generate request sequences from the OpenAPI Specification.
 Tools such as RESTler~\cite{atlidakis_restler_2019}, RestTestGen~\cite{viglianisi_resttestgen_2020}, MoREST~\cite{liu_morest_2022}, and RAFT~\cite{saha:2025:raft} conduct stateful fuzzing via graph traversals and HTTP method differentiation.
-Recent LLM-enhanced tools, like KAT~\cite{le_kat_2024} and LogiAgent~\cite{zhang_logiagent_2025}(arXiv), infer semantic relationships, outperforming heuristic methods.
+Recent LLM-enhanced tools, like KAT~\cite{le_kat_2024} and LogiAgent~\cite{zhang_logiagent_2025}, infer semantic relationships, outperforming heuristic methods.
 Other LLM-augmented API testing systems, including RESTGPT~\cite{kim_leveraging_2024}, AutoRestTest~\cite{kim_multi-agent_2025, stennett_autoresttest_2025}, and LlamaRestTest~\cite{kim_llamaresttest_2025}, improve parameter generation and IPD extraction.
 AutoRestTest and LogiAgent also use agents for iterative test refinement.
-However, these methods are limited by inaccuracies in OpenAPI specifications~\cite{deng2025lrasgen, martin2021specification}, affecting their use in poorly documented real-world applications.
+However, these methods are limited by inaccuracies in OpenAPI specifications~\cite{deng2025lrasgen, martin2021specification}.